Estimating sample-specific regulatory networks

-Lastly, we wanted to test LIONESS in the context of modeling human gene regulatory networks.
-Based on the results we observed when applying four different aggregate reconstruction approaches in conjunction with LIONESS (see Figures~\ref{fig2}--\ref{fig3}), we chose to focus on PANDA as our aggregate network reconstruction approach in this analysis.
-PANDA incorporates prior network information, which we constructed by using Haystack~\cite{pinello2014analysis} to scan the promoter regions of human genes for JASPAR transcription factor binding motifs~\cite{mathelier2013jaspar}.

-For our expression data we used a set of RNA-seq experiments performed across multiple immortalized lymphoblastoid cell lines representing different individuals~\cite{degner2012dnase}.
-We downloaded raw fastq files from the Pritchard lab website (\url{http://eqtl.uchicago.edu/}) and aligned samples to hg19 using Bowtie~\cite{langmead2009ultrafast}; subsequent quality control analysis using RNA-SeQC~\cite{deluca2012rna} excluded two individuals from further analysis due to low expression profile efficiency scores.
-This left us with a final set of $153$ RNA-seq experiments that includes replicates and represents $65$ distinct individuals.
-We normalized this data using DEseq2~\cite{love2014moderated}.
-For additional data processing and normalization information, see Online Methods.
+Lastly, we applied LIONESS to infer individual-specific human gene regulatory networks.
+We used a set of 155 RNA-seq samples from immortalized lymphoblastoid cell lines representing 65 different individuals~\cite{pickrell2010understanding}.
+We downloaded raw fastq files from the Pritchard lab website (\url{http://eqtl.uchicago.edu/}) and aligned samples to hg19 using Bowtie~\cite{langmead2009ultrafast}; subsequent quality control analysis using RNA-SeQC~\cite{deluca2012rna} excluded two samples due to low expression profile efficiency scores.
+This left us with a final set of 153 RNA-seq experiments that includes replicates and represents 65 distinct individuals.
+We normalized these data using DEseq2~\cite{love2014moderated}.
+For additional data processing and normalization information, see section~\ref{supmeth_data}.

-We used PANDA to reconstruct aggregate gene regulatory network models that integrate transcription factor binding information and expression data.
-We then applied LIONESS to these aggregate models, resulting in $153$ single-sample networks, one for each of the RNA-seq expression samples.
-A hierarchical clustering (complete linkage, Spearman Correlation) of the network edge weights demonstrates that networks for the same individual nearly always cluster more strongly with each other than with networks representing different individuals (Supplemental Figure~\ref{supfig3}).
-We also evaluated these networks using a ChIP-seq ``gold standard'' and found $91.5\%$ had a higher AUC compared to the ``seed'' motif network used by PANDA (see Online Methods).
-This analysis demonstrates that even when constructing networks using biological data from higher-order organisms such as human, the sample-specific networks predicted by LIONESS are highly reproducible and predictive of known interactions.
+Based on our results when applying LIONESS to network models in the simulated and yeast cell cycle data, we chose PANDA as our aggregate network reconstruction method for the human data.
+We used PANDA to estimate aggregate gene regulatory network models for the collection of 153 RNA-seq samples.
+We then applied LIONESS to these aggregate models, resulting in 153 single-sample networks, one for each of the RNA-seq expression samples.
+A hierarchical clustering (complete linkage, Spearman Correlation) of the network edge weights demonstrates that networks for the same individual nearly always cluster more strongly with each other than with networks representing different individuals (Supplemental Figure~\ref{supfig5}).
+This analysis demonstrates that even when constructing networks using biological data from higher-order organisms such as human, the sample-specific networks predicted by LIONESS are reproducible.